mozilla/pkipolicy/rootstore/policy.md

 ## 7. Root Store Changes ##

-Changes that are motivated by a serious security concern such as a major root compromise should be treated as a security-sensitive bug, and the [Mozilla Policy for Handling Security Bugs][Sec-Bugs] should be followed.
+Changes that are motivated by a serious security concern such as a major root compromise SHOULD be treated as a security-sensitive bug, and the [Mozilla Policy for Handling Security Bugs][Sec-Bugs] SHOULD be followed.

 ### 7.1 Inclusions ###